 I will miss so much about Western.
 I’ll miss the coffee bar and grabbing a biscuit at the breakfast bar.
 I’ll definitely miss the upstairs study area, where I’ve spent hours writing (along with half of Mountain Brook high school … and their tutors).
 But mostly, I’ll miss feeling like I’m in my hometown (even though I’m not) when I walk into Western.
 I’ll miss the people.
 And if anyone can give them a new work home where they can thrive and that can provide some of that same feeling, I think it’s Publix.
 As a customer of both Western and Publix, I hope you do just that.

-Carrie Rollwagen is author of The Localist, a book about buying from locally owned stores.
-She’s Communications Director at Infomedia, a web development company in Birmingham, Alabama.
-Find her as @crollwagen on Facebook, Instagram, Twitter and most other social media channels.read more
+Carrie Rollwagen is author of The Localist, a book about buying from locally owned stores and cofounder of Church Street Coffee & Books.
+Currently, she works as Communications Director at Infomedia, a web development company in Birmingham, Alabama.
+Find her as @crollwagen on Facebook, Instagram, Twitter and most other social media platforms.